compsoc-edinburgh/website/_posts/2017-09-25-elections.md

 author: elenalape
 ---

-We will be electing the following positions at our October STMU:
+We will be electing some positions at our October STMU.

 - 1st Year Rep
 - 3rd Year Rep